top of page

 Selectivity: Moderate

-The Engineering Summer Camps at the University of Illinois has multiple sessions for their Aerospace Engineering program for high schoolers of all grade levels, although juniors and seniors are preferred for on-campus activities.
+The Engineering Summer Camps at the University of Illinois have multiple sessions for their Aerospace Engineering program for high schoolers of all grade levels, although juniors and seniors are preferred for on-campus activities.
 Though many campers have some sort of experience with the aerospace field, you don’t need experience to apply.
-Students will learn about aerospace engineering topics including flight mechanics, aerodynamics, rocket propulsion, and more.
+Students will learn about aerospace engineering topics, including flight mechanics, aerodynamics, rocket propulsion, and more.

 Costs: $1,000 for on-campus activities, $50 for virtual camp activities